RCornidez/Client/README.md

-# Client
+# Client Template
-React with React Router
+React with React Router and redux/toolkit

 TODO:
+  - Create localStorage for saved theme if null go to default
   - Update Redux to allow theme to toggle
-      a. check localStorage for saved theme if null go to default
-  - Update interaction with backend
 	a.
-Need to clean up the way it queries.
+Create proper file structure
+  - Create RTK Query to thunk queries properly